Comparative Contract Law

 This course offers an introduction to contract law from a comparative perspective.
 Students gain insight into the nature of a contract, the role it plays in society and the principles by which it is governed.
 The course is comparative throughout, looking into German, English, French and Dutch law to illustrate the main rules and principles of the law of contract.
 Topics addressed include formation of contract, defects of consent, illegality, interpretation, unfair terms, general conditions and remedies for breach.

 The main objective of this course is to gain insight into the fundamentals of contract law as such.
 The problems that contract law addresses are not peculiar to one specific jurisdiction, they are universal.
 A primary objective of the course is to become familiar with these core problems.
 In addition, the course allows students to obtain basic knowledge of how different jurisdictions solve these problems and to become aware of fundamental similarities and differences among the contract laws of Germany, England, France and the Netherlands.
 At the end of the course, students should be able to reason about the choices that different jurisdictions make in designing their contract laws.
-In addition to this, they should also be able to apply contract law rules to hypothetical cases and to discuss this application both in class, in a paper and at the final exam.
+In addition to this, they should also be able to apply contract law rules to hypothetical cases and to discuss this application both in class, in an assignment and at the final exam.

 - Jan Smits, Contract Law: A Comparative Introduction, Edward Elgar Publishing, Second edition 2017